UTSCCSCC01/finalprojects22-byte-peeps/doc/Frontend/frontend.md

   - Used by the Comments Table to maintain states including paging and querying data

+- Use Posts Table

+  - Used by the Posts Table to maintain states including paging and querying data

 ## Generic Components

 - Authenticated check: